dankamongmen/notcurses/doc/man/man1/notcurses-info.1.md

 on the **TERM** environment variable), replies from the terminal in response to our queries, and built-in heuristics.

-The Unicode half block, quadrant, sextant, and Braille glyphs are all included in the output.
+The Unicode half block, quadrant, sextant, octant, and Braille glyphs are all included in the output.
 If their appearance is irregular, it might behoove you to choose another font.